 Japanese automakers are relying on a broad understanding of the EV market that goes well beyond Japan.

 Japan has been a difficult market to penetrate even by Tesla up until recently when sales of Tesla Model 3 increased by 1300% in Japan following a price drop that coincided with an EV subsidy boost.
 Japanese customers have shown hesitancy towards foreign brands and have favoured domestic ones in expectation of readily available customer service ingrained through the concept of ‘Omotenashi’ (spirit of hospitality that anticipates and fulfils people’s needs).
-Whether Tesla has cracked the market in Japan is too early to say but it has caught the appeal of young Japanese customers.
+Whether Tesla has cracked the market in Japan is too early to say but it is appealing to young Japanese customers.

 Time will tell how this rekindling of interest from the consumers will go down with Japan’s domestic automakers who may eventually play catch up or tread a different path.